 top of page

 Starting Over in Sunset Park, Lynn McGee's children's book co-written with José Pelauz and illustrated by Bianca Diaz, was released in Spring 2021 from Tilbury House Publishers, distributed by Norton.
+Starting Over in Sunset Park was one of nine picture books featured by The New York Times in the July 12, 2024 article, "Moving Day: 9 Picture Books to Help Kids Cope," by Jennifer Hubert Swan.

-Ten poems from Lynn's series "Crush" were released sequentially in What Rough Beast, from Indolent Books in early 2020.
+Ten poems from Lynn's series "Crush" were released sequentially in What Rough Beast, from Indolent Books in 2020.

-Poems by Lynn McGee have also appeared recently in UpstreetLavender Review, Stonewall's Legacy (an anthology celebrating the 50-year anniversary of the Stonewall Uprising), The American Journal of Poetry, Cordella Literary Magazine, Potomac ReviewThe American Poetry Review, Southern Poetry Review, Storyscape, In From the Margin and The New Guard (one poem a finalist and one a semi-finalist in the Knightville Contest judged by Donald Hall).
+Poems by Lynn McGee have also appeared in UpstreetLavender Review, Stonewall's Legacy (an anthology celebrating the 50-year anniversary of the Stonewall Uprising), The American Journal of Poetry, Cordella Literary Magazine, Potomac ReviewThe American Poetry Review, Southern Poetry Review, Storyscape, In From the Margin and The New Guard (one poem a finalist and one a semi-finalist in the Knightville Contest judged by Donald Hall).

 Earlier publications include Literary MamaPainted Bride QuarterlyOntario Review, PhoebeSun magazine, Laurel Review and others.
 Her poems have also appeared in anthologies including Like Light, 25 years of Poetry & Prose by Bright Hill Poets & Writers and Rabbit Ears: TV Poems.

 Awarded a MacDowell fellowship, Lynn was a winner of the Judith's Room Emerging Writers Award in NYC, and taught writing at private and public colleges (George Washington University, Columbia University, Southern Methodist University, Brooklyn College/CUNY and others) as well as having led poetry workshops in New York City public schools through Teachers and Writers Collaborative and teaching adults in CUNY literacy programs.
+She worked as a communications manager in the Office of Public Affairs at Borough of Manhattan College, CUNY.

-A 2021 finalist for the The Hilary Tham Capital Collection (Word Works) manuscript contest for THE TV IN THE OTHER ROOM and 2019 quarterfinalist for the Codhill Press manuscript contest, Lynn was also a 2015 Nominee for the Best of the Net award, a nominee for the McGovern Prize, twice a nominee for the Pushcart Prize, and a semi-finalist for the Dana Award.
+A 2021 finalist for the The Hilary Tham Capital Collection (Word Works) manuscript contest for THE TV IN THE OTHER ROOM and 2019 quarterfinalist for the Codhill Press manuscript contest, Lynn was also a 2015 Nominee for the Best of the Net award, a nominee for the McGovern Prize, three times a nominee for the Pushcart Prize, and a semi-finalist for the Dana Award.
 She is a recipient of the NYC Literacy Center's Recognition Award for her work in adult literacy, and received the Heart of the Center Award from the LGBT Community Center in New York City for starting, and teaching on donated time for a year, their first GED-prep class.

 bottom of page